ShuZou-1/SimLabel/README.md

 # SimLabel: Consistency-Guided OOD Detection with Pretrained Vision-Language Model

-This repository is the implementation of the paper, for more info about this work please refer to
+This repository is the implementation of the paper, we have not published all the relative code and would be updated lately.